GomathiTheetha/EmployeeManagement/README.md

 •	cmdprompt> npm install -g create-react-app

-•	cmdprompt> cd employee
+•	cmdprompt> cd EmployeeManagement

-•	employee> npm init
+•	EmployeeManagement> npm init

-•	employee> npm install
+•	EmployeeManagement> npm install

-•	employee>npm install express
+•	EmployeeManagement>npm install express

-•	employee>npm install aws-sdk
+•	EmployeeManagement>npm install aws-sdk

-•	employee>npm install guid
+•	EmployeeManagement>npm install guid

-•	employee> create-react-app client
+•	EmployeeManagement> create-react-app client

-•	employee> cd client
+•	EmployeeManagement> cd client

-•	employee\client>npm install axios
+•	EmployeeManagement\client>npm install axios

 # __Open Issues:__
 1. UI controls validation
 2. UI related issues such as alignment, etc.
-3. Configuration details - related to DynamoDB has to be placed in separate config file.
-NodeJS has to read the file before configuring DynamoDB.
-4. On click of Read, “Loading…” message has to be displayed till the values from backend are fetched and populated in the UI controls.
+3. On click of Read, “Loading…” message has to be displayed till the values from backend are fetched and populated in the UI controls.
-5. On complete of Update or Delete operation, proper message to be displayed to the user.
+4. On complete of Update or Delete operation, proper message to be displayed to the user.
 Right now, console log conveys the message.